numericalalgorithmsgroup/NAGJavaExamples/README.md

 ### Windows

-To install the NAG Library for Java, you simply have to unzip the distribution file and copy two files to convenient locations on your system:
+To install the *n*AG Library for Java, you simply have to unzip the distribution file and copy two files to convenient locations on your system:

 * NAGJava.jar
 * nag_jni271.dll

-The following **must** be in your *PATH* environment variable to use the NAG Library for Java:
+The following **must** be in your *PATH* environment variable to use the *n*AG Library for Java:

 * The directory containing *nag_jni271.dll*
 * The directories *bin* and *rtl\bin* of the underlying library NLW6I271EL